Evan810828/markdown-note/data_structure/wenye_Data_Structure.md

 3. Peek: Return the element, which is pointed by the front pointer in the queue but does not delete it.

-4. Queue overflow (isfull):When the queue is completely full,thenit shows the overflow condition.
+4. Queue overflow (isfull):When the queue is completely full, it shows the overflow condition.

 5. Queue underflow (isempty): When the queue is empty, it throws the underflow condition.